 Funding for living expenses

 If you meet certain residency requirements, your fee status may be 'home' (or UK resident) rather than EU.
 This means that you may get funding for your living costs on top of the financial help for your fees described above.
-That funding may come from the NHS, Student Finance or the University.
+That funding may come from Student Finance or the University.

-- Category 1 – long residence in the UK
+Category 1 – long residence in the UK

 The relevant date is 1 September if you start the first year of your course in the autumn term.
-If you have only been in the UK studying full-time, then you must have been living in the EEA immediately before coming to the UK.
+If you have only been in the UK studying full time, then you must have been living in the EEA immediately before coming to the UK.

-- Category 2 – migrant worker status or child/spouse/civil partner of migrant worker
+Category 2 – migrant worker status or child/spouse/civil partner of migrant worker

 Evidence of eligibility

 This can include wage slips, contracts of employment or worker registration details.
 As much of the living cost support is income assessed, they may also request documents confirming your household income.